Vonage/vivid-3/libs/components/src/lib/side-drawer/README.md

 ### Close

-Fires `close` when the side drawer is close.
+Fires `close` when the side drawer is closing.

 ## CSS Variables